 Don’t force it

 If you’re struggling to fall asleep, don’t put pressure on yourself, this will only make you feel more stressed, making you less likely to sleep.
-Try reading that book you lost interest in, it could even be time to tackle some Shakespeare books (just remember how you felt back in class).
+Try reading that book you lost interest in, it could even be time to tackle some Shakespeare (just remember how you felt back in class).